Skip to content

 Mentoring and the Johari Window

 A reflective teacher does not develop alone.
 They develop through mentoring, through models of competence, through structured self-disclosure, and through engagement with theory and application.
-This chapter walks through MI theory translated into classroom activities, the role of mentors, the conscious competence model, the Johari Window as a self-evaluation tool, the link between theory, pedagogy, and reflection, and what professionalism means for a reflective practitioner.
+This chapter walks through MI theory translated into classroom activities, the role of mentors, the conscious competence model and how to apply it, the Johari Window as a self-evaluation tool and how to use it in practice, the link between theory, pedagogy, and reflection, and what professionalism means for a reflective practitioner.

 Last updated on • Talha